friendly/VCDR/Web/pages/other.md

 ## Reviews

 >This is an excellent book, nearly encyclopedic in its coverage.
 I personally find it very useful and expect that many other readers will as well.
 The book can certainly serve as a reference.
-It could also serve as a supplementary text in a course on categorical data analysis that uses R for computation or--—because so much statistical detail is provided--—even as the main text for a course on the topic that emphasizes graphical methods.
+It could also serve as a supplementary text in a course on categorical data analysis that uses R for computation or, because so much statistical detail is provided, even as the main text for a course on the topic that emphasizes graphical methods. ___John Fox, McMaster University___
->—John Fox, McMaster University

 ## Citations